- What Are Recurring Contract Services with Security Requirements?

 Simply put, this category of services covers the maintenance and upkeep of installed security systems after an installation is completed while also adhering to stringent security requirements.
 It might also be called a maintenance contract.

-This is different from managed services or monitoring services in that the end-user is still fully responsible for the use of their system, but the integrator is on standby in the event that the equipment malfunctions or breaks, as stipulated by the security program.
+This differs from managed or monitoring services in that the end-user is still fully responsible for using their system.
+Still, the integrator is on standby, ready to address any malfunctions or breaks, as stipulated by the security program.

 With a service agreement in place, system integrators can:

-- Provide fast service to customer security technology
+- Provide fast service to customer security technology, aligning with security requirements

-- Help to ensure maximum uptime for the customer
+- Help to ensure maximum uptime for the customer’s security operations

-- Address unexpected system issues as they arise
+- Address unexpected system issues as they arise, minimizing potential security breaches

-All of this leads to a better experience for customers, who can vastly expand the scope of their technical expertise by partnering with an integrator to stay on top of their security solution.
+This leads to a better experience for customers and their security personnel, who can vastly expand the scope of their technical expertise by partnering with an integrator to stay on top of their security solutions.

 02. Why Recurring Revenue Solutions Matter For Security Integrators

-For integrators seeking ways to maximize profits and maintain stable cash flow, recurring revenue opportunities like service contracts are critical when creating a successful business model.
+For integrators seeking ways to maximize profits and maintain stable cash flow, recurring revenue opportunities like service contracts are critical when creating a successful business model that meets security requirements.

 Without reliable recurring revenue, a few bad months or an unexpected setback can put an integrator in a position where it’s difficult to keep the lights on.

-And it doesn’t take a global pandemic to do that.
+And it doesn’t take a black swan event to do that.

-The security industry — known for its ups, downs, and elongated sales cycles — is entirely capable of dealing a bad hand to security companies that aren’t actively seeking ways to maintain profitability.
+The security industry — known for its ups, downs, and elongated sales cycles — is entirely capable of dealing a bad hand to security companies that aren’t actively seeking ways to maintain profitability in their security program.

 If that happens, driving your sales team to push a new access control system or video monitoring solution won’t be enough to stay in the black.

-When it comes to contracting services, there are two other main benefits to consider that can lead to additional long-term profitability while aligning with security requirements.
+Regarding contracting services, there are two other main benefits to consider that can lead to additional long-term profitability while aligning with security requirements.

 According to research, a 5% increase in customer retention can produce more than a 25% increase in profit.

 For integrators wanting to get the most out of the effort they put into finding customers, creating effective strategies for customer retention is one of the most effective and logical solutions, especially when considering security procedures.

-Unfortunately, if you’re using RFPs as you primary source of customer acquisition, customer retention might feel like a pipedream.
+Unfortunately, if you’re using RFPs as your primary source of customer acquisition, customer retention might feel like a pipedream.

-The problem is that this approach can take a painstaking amount of time and resources with no guarantee of success.
+The problem is that this approach can take a painstaking amount of time and resources without guaranteeing success.
 Every hour invested in a failed RFP is money that can’t be recovered.

-That’s why it’s so important to focus on keeping the customers you have rather than pursuing new customers at every opportunity.
-Using the right tools and systems, your team can create an excellent customer experience, which can ultimately boost retention rates.
+That’s why it’s so important to focus on keeping your customers rather than pursuing new customers at every opportunity.
+Using the right tools and systems, your team can create an excellent customer experience, which can ultimately boost retention rates and enhance security procedures.

 So where do recurring services come into play?

-Maintenance contracts are a way for you to continue to stay involved in the security and planning processes at major organizations.
+Maintenance contracts are a way for you to stay involved in the security and planning processes at major organizations, addressing vulnerabilities.

-By providing multiple touchpoints between your service team, the company team, and internal stakeholders, you can find ways to improve your service offering and continue to deepen that customer relationship.
+By providing multiple touchpoints between your service team, the company team, and internal stakeholders, you can find ways to improve your service offering and continue to deepen that customer relationship while addressing vulnerabilities.

 And that’s what customers want.
-As a study from Salesforce points out, 74% of business buyers say they’ll pay more for a better experience.
+As a study from Salesforce points out, 74% of business buyers say they’ll pay more for a better experience, including better security services.

-As a service provider with a contract in place, you can continue to grow your revenue by providing outstanding service at every single opportunity.
+As a service provider with a contract in place, you can continue to grow your revenue by providing outstanding service at every single opportunity, bolstering security procedures.

 More Reliable Revenue Streams